klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 }
 ```

-Executing a smart contract with fee delegation is not possible using the `caver.contract` currently.
-To do that, a feeDelegatedSmartContractExecution(WithRatio) transaction is used explicitly like below:
+Executing a smart contract through fee-delegated transaction using `caver.contract` is not supported yet.
+To do that, `caver.transaction.feeDelegatedSmartContractExecution` (or `caver.transaction.feeDelegatedSmartContractExecutionWithRatio`) is used explicitly like the example below:

 ```javascript
 // test.js